vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 1. Go to **Dashboards** and click **New dashboard**.
 2. Click **Add visualization**.
 3. Select **Prometheus** as the data source.
-4. Enter a **metric** in the query field. 📌 **Example:** `jina_client_token_usage_total`.
+4. Enter a **metric** in the query field. 📌 **Example:** `gen_ai_client_token_usage_total`.
 5. Select labels to filter the data.
-These labels correspond to the tags in the actuator metrics page. 📌 **Example:** Select the `jni_token_type` label to filter by input, output, or total tokens.
+These labels correspond to the tags in the actuator metrics page. 📌 **Example:** Select the `gen_ai_token_type` label to filter by input, output, or total tokens.
 6. Click **Run queries** to display the graph.
 7. Adjust the time range as needed. 📌 **Example:** Select "Last 15 minutes".
-8. Give the panel a name and description. 📌 **Example:** "Jina Input Token Consumption".
+8. Give the panel a name and description. 📌 **Example:** "Gen AI Input Token Consumption".
 9. Choose a visualization type.
 The default is "Time series," but you can select other options like "Bar chart" or "Gauge."
 10. Click **Save dashboard**.
 11. Give the dashboard a name and description. 📌 **Example:** "Spring AI".
 12. Choose a folder to save the dashboard in.
 13. Click **Save**.

 You can add multiple panels to a dashboard, each displaying different metrics.

+Try to integrate the tools related matrics.
+But since we haven't called any tools after restart so the matrices won't be available, hence first hit the api to call the tools and then add the dashboard.

+GetCurrentTime Tool Seconds Count
+- Matric: `spring_ai_tool_seconds_count`
+- Label filters: `spring_ai_tool_definition_name`
+- Equation: equals to (=)
+- Query: `getCurrentTime`

 ### Auto-Refreshing Dashboards 🔄